cloudblue/connect-workflows/environment/object.md

 * __Production__: This environment represents end-user or client system.

 All environments can be deployed on the Connect-managed infrastructure (*Cloud mode*) or custom infrastructure (*Local mode*).
 The *Cloud* mode is used for your extension source code delivery and its version management.
 This mode requires to specify your Git repository with your extension.
-The *Local* mode, as the name implies, is used to develop and deploy required middleware locally.
+The *Local* mode, as the name implies, is used to manage and deploy required middleware locally.

 ## Learn more
 For more information on the environment management, refer to the [DevOps module](https://connect.cloudblue.com/community/modules/devops/) documentation.